What they do

 It is possible to work as an aged care worker without any formal qualifications and get training on the job.
 However, entry into this occupation may be improved by obtaining a qualification in individual care or a related area.

 The Certificate III in Individual Care and Certificate IV in Ageing Support are offered at TAFE Colleges and other registered training organisations throughout Western Australia.
-Browse courses through Jobs and Skills WA and My Skills to find a registered provider near you.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

-You can also undertake a traineeship.
-The aged care work traineeships (level 3) and (level 4) usually take between12 and 24 months to complete.
+You can also undertake a traineeship in aged care work.
+The aged care work (level 3) traineeship usually takes 12 months to complete.
+The aged care (level 4) traineeship usually take 24 months to complete.

 Apprenticeships and traineeships